maxboss2005/web-dev/README.md

-This site basically introduces web development for beginners.
+This site basically introduces the concept web development for beginners.